Aberdeen, St Andrews, and Dundee

 This meant I had all the time in the world to get to BrewDog Union Square for one of my favourite breakfasts: chicken and waffles.
 As weird as it may seem, hot sauce and maple sirup drizzled over deep fried chicken and sweet waffles make for a great combination!
 This last Aberdeen BrewDog bar visit and its accompanying stamp also marked the completion of the Home Dog challenge…

 Since the Union Square shopping centre is connected to the train station, it was a smooth transition from breakfast onto my ScotRail train to Dundee.
 Although I would be staying the night there, I only quickly dropped off my bag, before jumping onto a Stagecoach bus to St Andrews, where I would spend most of my day.

 My first stop was the museum of the university, the Wardlaw Museum.
 As far as university museums go, this was a really nice one.
 I especially enjoyed the Philip Colbert exhibition, ‘the godson of Andy Warhol’.

 I then took some time to breathe in some of that fresh sea breeze, while admiring St Andrews Castle, before heading to the taproom of the local brewery, St. Andrews Brewing Co.

-I also gave the seitan ‘wings’ a try for the first time, and I must say, I quite like them!
-Just serve them with the (non vegan) blue cheese dip, and they’re perfect!
+I also gave the seitan ‘wings’ a try for the first time, and I must say, I kinda like them!
+Just serve them with the (non vegan) blue cheese dip, and they’d be perfect!